tangowithcode/tango_with_django_2/manuscript/chapter-css.md

 T> If you find yourself working with elements that have a `border` and/or `padding`, working out precise widths can be hard.
 In a scenario where the widths are crucial, you might want to explore the [`box-sizing` property](https://www.w3schools.com/css/css3_box-sizing.asp) to better control widths and heights.
 Read the linked W3CSchools article for more information.
 This property has saved us on numerous occasions!

 ## Styling Lists
 Lists are everywhere.
-Whether you're reading a list of learning outcomes for a course or a reading a list of times for the train, you know what a list looks like and appreciate its simplicity.
+Whether you're reading a list of learning outcomes for a course, or reading a list of times for the train, you know what a list looks like and appreciate its simplicity.
 If you have a list of items on a webpage, why not use an HTML list?
 Using lists within your webpages promotes good HTML document structure, allowing text-based browsers, screen readers and other browsers that do not support CSS to render your page sensibly.

 Lists however by default do not look particularly appealing to end-users.
 Take the following HTML list that we'll be styling as we go along trying out different things.